 5 Conclusion

-This study confirms the value of dual-purpose sorghum genotypes for enhancing agricultural resilience in Niger.
-By targeting specific traits such as productivity, grain quality, or forage yield, breeding programs can better address the diverse socio-economic needs of farmers while helping to alleviate food and forage insecurity.
+This study confirms the value of dual-purpose sorghum genotypes for enhance agricultural resilience in Niger.
+By focusing on specific traits such as productivity, grain quality, and substantialforage yield, breeding programs can more effectively meet the diverse socio-economic needs of farmers, thereby contributing to the reduction of food and forage insecurity.
 The results highlight the potential of dual-purpose sorghums like Soubatimi, which combine good grain yield with acceptable biomass.
-This profile meets the needs of Nigerien agro-pastoralists who face climatic challenges and increasing demographic pressure.
-However, widespread adoption of these varieties will depend on improved access to quality seeds and the promotion of suitable agronomic practices such as micro-dosing of fertilizers.
+This profile meets the needs of Nigerien agro-pastoralists, who are increasingly challenged by climatic variability and increasing demographic pressure.
+However, the widespread adoption of these improved varieties will depend on improved access to quality seeds and the promotion of suitable agronomic practices such as micro-dosing of fertilizers.
 Finally, further studies incorporating multi-year data and drought stress conditions are necessary to validate the resilience of these genotypes.

 Data availability: The datasets generated during and/or analyzed during the current study are available from the corresponding author on reasonable request.